rbuurma/rise-2021/Rise-2021/Assignments/Rise_assignment_6.md

 Then write just a few paragraphs, thinking about some of the following questions:

 Do the topics remind you of anything that arose for us in class when we studied eighteeth-century novels?
-Can you connect any of the topics you have labeled to bigger arguments about the novel by Watt, McKeon, Armstrong, Habermas, Anderson, or Barthes?
+Can you connect any of the topics you have labeled to bigger arguments about the novel by Watt, Gallagher, McKeon, Armstrong, Habermas, Anderson, or Barthes?

 Also possibly of interest: is there any apparent relation between what Barthes is arguing in “The Reality Effect” and what we are doing when we topic model 1760s novels?
-Specifically, you may notice that topic modeling’s treatment of documents as “bags of words” and the way we tend to prefer nouns when we apply a stoplist (sometimes - we will discuss the stopword process more in class) almost makes the novel seem like ALL reality effect.
+Specifically, you may notice that topic modeling’s treatment of documents as “bags of words” and the way we tend to prefer nouns when we apply a stoplist almost makes the novel seem like ALL reality effect.
 Thoughts about this?

 ### Further optional reading